We speak to the Kitten behind Dirty French Girl jewellery, Chloe Mellen.

 I was still finding myself as a designer, and for a long time, I was very preoccupied with my jewellery having a deeper meaning and symbolising something.
 The more I wanted my jewellery to mean something, the less able I was to design.
 When I finally decided to stop thinking that way and simply design objects that I thought were cool, I could create again.
 At this point, I organically fell into the fetish scene.

 At first, the idea was to produce precious metal body piercings and some of my own designs.
 Gradually the body piercings concept fell into the background as I found my identity as a designer and fully embraced it.
-I have found that DFG is like marmite, you either love the idea of erotic, tongue in cheek jewellery, or you hate it.
+I have found that DFG is like marmite, you either love the idea of erotic, tongue-in-cheek jewellery, or you hate it.

 On a business level, my mother is my inspiration.
 Today, she is an amazing hairdresser, she travels the world to do shows, judges TV hair competitions, collaborates with famous designers and photographers, but she started with nothing!
-She didn’t even want to be a hairdresser, to begin with, but her unforgiving work ethic and crazy drive propelled her to the top!
+She didn’t even want to be a hairdresser, to begin with, but her unforgiving work ethic and drive propelled her to the top!

 If I could have the erotic jewellery business version of her career, I would be ecstatic!

-Your jewellery is quoted as “blurring the lines between taboo and social acceptance “( just as KK is doing).
+Your jewellery is quoted as “blurring the lines between taboo and social acceptance”, just as KK is doing.
 Do you feel the world is ready to start breaking down these barriers and wear symbols proudly as in your pieces?

-Taboo, eroticism, and fetish are such grey areas.
+Stigma, eroticism, and fetish are such grey areas.
 We are always so intrigued by the “darker” side of sex, we can’t help it.
 The popularity of Fitfy Shades Of Grey proved this to us.
 And yet, in public, people are ashamed to express a real interest, let alone admit they practice any form of BDSM.
 For some reason the idea that people into BDSM are somehow depraved, damaged or dangerous still persists, even though studies show that individuals who engage in BDSM score significantly lower on a scale of psychological distress than others.

 But I am hoping that by developing jewellery that is erotically inspired, make it kinky enough so that some will recognise it for the little symbol of societal rebellion that it is can, and others just think it’s beautiful jewellery.
 Like with anything, time is key.
 As society goes forward and evolves, especially in today’s political and societal climate of acceptance, I think people will be increasingly comfortable and eager to wear their kink on their sleeve and show it off.